ProtoDigitalUK/lucid/packages/core/README.md

 ## Brick Example

-Bricks are fundamental components comprising groups of custom fields and are utilised exclusively through collections.
-They provide structured templates for inserting custom content into collections.
-These should be though of as what would typically be bricks or components in other systems.
+Bricks at their core are just groups of custom fields.
+They can only be consumed through collections.

 ```typescript
 import { BrickBuilder } from "@lucidcms/core";